rmannibucau/incubator-training/content/ApacheCon/README.md

 `npm run serve`

+To serve the slides and watch changes, run:

+`npm run serve-dev`

 Some of the assets will need to be moved and the apachecon.css theme included in the HTML.

 If you add ?print-pdf at the end of the URL, you can then print the slide deck into a PDF document.